CRAFTMANSHIP HANDED DOWN FROM GENERATIONS

-In Nepal, we produce handspun and handwoven yak and cashmere products in local workshops in Kathmandu, as well as machine-knitted cashmere/linen products produced at a certified and modern factory in the Biratnagar region.
+In Nepal, we make handspun and handwoven yak and cashmere products in local workshops in Kathmandu.
+We also produce machine-knit cashmere-linen blend products at a certified factory in the Biratnagar region.

-Where other international companies often turn to more developed and production-skilled countries, we have chosen to manufacture our woven and knitted cashmere and yak products in Nepal.
-Rather than create a charity, we have developed local business relations based on a mutual understanding, trust and responsibility.
+While many textile companies turn to more developed and industrialized countries for production, we have chosen to manufacture our products the slower and more thoughtful way in Nepal.
+We believe the craftsmanship and material richness of Nepal is worth supporting and investing in.
+Rather than create a charity, we have developed local business relations based on a mutual understanding, trust, and responsibility.

-The yak ox is an amazing creature roaming the remote hills of the Himalayas in Nepal.
-Unbeknownst to the conventional textile industry, the fibres from the Yak fur, when treated properly, are made into wool that feels as soft as cashmere, and yet as strong and warm as llama wool.
+The yak ox is an amazing creature roaming the remote hills of the Himalayas.
+The wool used in our yak products is made from the Yak Khulu – the finest, softest fiber from the yak.
+When treated properly, the fibers can be made into a wool that feels as soft as cashmere, yet as strong and warm as llama wool.

-Our wool is made from the Yak Khulu: the finest, softest fibre from the Yak.
-Normally a light brown colour, we only use it in its natural form.
-All refinement of the wool, from sorting to spinning and weaving, is all done by hand in Nepal.
-For comparison, it takes a a skilled spinner one month to spin two kilos of Yak wool, enough for five shawls.
+Normally a light brown colour, we only use yak wool in its natural form.
+All refinement of the wool – from sorting, spinning and weaving – is done by hand in small workshops of highly trained craftspeople.
+It takes a skilled spinner one month to spin two kilos of our yak wool – just enough for a handful of throws.